 Buying a PC

-This is because we build each PC to order, so the build time can vary from system to system.
+We build each PC to order, so the build time can vary from system to system.
 It depends on the on the complexity of the specification, any extras (such as overclocks), and the amount of systems in the queue.

 Once built, we run intensive stress tests on every PC to make sure it's working as it should be.
 As soon as it clears our testing and quality control, we'll dispatch it on the quickest service possible.
 To mainland UK, this is a next working day service, other locations across Europe can vary.